-The income statement, or consolidated statement of comprehensive income, shows what the company has made in terms of revenue and how much of that is profit for the company and its shareholders.
-Other names include the profit and loss statement, or the P&L.
+The income statement, or consolidated statement of comprehensive income, shows what the company has made in terms of revenue and how much of that is profit for the company and its shareholders for that reporting period.

-The income statement gives us three columns, the far right column being the full year audited results, and the other two columns being six months for the period ended for the current year and the previous year in order to compare.
+The income statement shows us three columns, the far-right column being the full year audited results, and the other two columns being six months for the period ended for the current year and the previous year in order to compare.

 Having the previous year’s full results helps because in this instance we can see that the company is on track at the halfway point to beat last year’s revenue target.
 We can also compare the growth from the same period last year too.

 In this section, we’re going to look at analysing sales revenue, often known as total sales or ‘top-line growth’.
 This is because it is always on the top line on the income statement.

 Revenue is the money earned from sales but before the costs have been taken off.
 It is the money that comes through the till or the money a company is paid.